francodacosta/composer-sublime/Readme.md

-#Composer integration for Sublime Text 2
+#Composer integration for Sublime Text 2 & 3

+__ ST3 support is still beta, please report issues __

 With this plugin you can manage your dependencies with [composer](http://www.getcomposer.org/)

 Currently the following features are supported: